-Obviously, we cannot offer any input as to possible tax write-offs or deductions you might make if you live elsewhere in the world apart from the UK or the USA.
+We cannot offer any input as to possible tax write-offs or deductions you might make if you live elsewhere in the world.
 All we can advise is that you take advice from whoever prepares your tax returns.

 Here are the five essential points we think you should not give any ground on if you want to retain control over your book, maximise your revenues and avoid the possibility of being exploited down the line.

-5. You are provided on publication with a copy of your book’s digital files for both the book’s cover and text file.
+- You are provided on publication with a copy of all your book’s digital files for both the book’s cover and text file.